YottaDB/YDBDoc/ProgGuide/extrout.rst

 Rules to Follow in Call-Ins
 ++++++++++++++++++++++++++++++++++++

-1. External calls must not be fenced with TSTART/TCOMMIT if the external routine calls back into mumps using the call-in mechanism.
+1. External calls must not be fenced with TSTART/TCOMMIT if the external routine calls back into yottadb using the call-in mechanism.
 2. The external application should never call exit() unless it has called ydb_exit() previously.
 YottaDB internally installs an exit handler that should never be bypassed.
 3. The external application should never use any signals when YottaDB is active since YottaDB reserves them for its internal use.
 YottaDB provides the ability to handle SIGUSR1 within M (see “$ZINTerrupt” for more information).
 An interface is provided by YottaDB for timers.
 4. YottaDB recommends the use of ydb_malloc() and ydb_free() for memory management by C code that executes in a YottaDB process space for enhanced performance and improved debugging.
 Always use ydb_malloc() to allocate returns for pointer types to prevent memory leaks.